A History of Drury Presidents

 The Tenth President

-A growing trend in colleges existed when Dr. Alfred O. Canon became Drury's tenth president - that of greater involvement of faculty and students in the governance of institutions.
-Consistent with this trend, the new president set up three cabinets composed of faculty, administration and students to advise him in all aspects of the college.
+When Dr. Alfred O. Canon became Drury's tenth president he desired to cultivate a college that had greater involvement of faculty and students in the governance of institutions.
+Consistent with this goal, the new president set up three cabinets composed of faculty, administration and students to advise him in all aspects of the college.
 Under Canon, the new curriculum begun by his predecessor was implemented.
-International studies were also expanded, as well as opportunities for study abroad, and an effort was made to bring more foreign students to Drury.
+International studies were also expanded, as well as opportunities for study abroad, and an effort was made to bring more international students to Drury.
 A major addition to the college's facilities, the Lay Science Center, was completed in 1969.

 Canon also faced his share of troubles during his tenure.
 Faculty tensions were the result of a high turnover rate and increasingly intense competition between members.
 The college was experiencing a decline in enrollment, as well as a return to the problems of annual deficit.
 These difficulties eventually led to the termination of Canon's presidency in 1970.